 works at the Military Academy, Portugal, as Assistant Professor in the Department of Administration and Leadership, and was awarded a PhD in History, Defence and International Relations from the University of Lisbon and Academia Militar.
 Sofia is Section Coordinator of the Leadership: People and Organizations master’s degree and also Erasmus Coordinator.
 As a member of the board of CINAMIL (Military Academy Research Center) she is in charge of Communication and External Relations.
 Apart from being engaged in projects in the fields of Gender Mainstreaming and Emotional Intelligence, Sofia also gives training in Communication and Development of Soft Skills.
 Currently, she is taking an MSc in Sciences on Emotions.
 Part of her hobbies is acting and playwriting.

-(Colonel, Assoc.
-Prof., PhD, MSc, MSD, MBA) has been the Chairman of the Military Erasmus (EMILYO) Implementation Group since 2015 and the Head of International Office & Senior Lecturer at the Theresan Military Academy in Austria.
+He has been the EU Military Erasmus (EMILYO) Implementation Group’s chairman since 2015 and Head International Office & Senior Lecturer at the Austrian Theresan Military Academy.

-Among other projects, he combined in 95 publications, in 18 scholar books & several module descriptions and in 61 international conference-presentations the findings of years long stress research projects with findings of international exchanges to propose effective and efficient increasing of military leadership skills and competences.
-With his Habilitation proceeding in Military Management he proofed evidence that international exchanges have a very positive effect onto Officer Cadets’ personal developments.
+He combined in 105 publications, 21 scholar books & several module descriptions and some 100 international conference-presentations findings of stress research projects with international exchanges to propose effective and efficient increasing of military leadership skills and competences.
+With his Habilitation proceeding in Military Management he proofed evidence that international exchanges have positive effects onto Officer Cadets’ personal developments.

-His military mission & operation experience reaches from a security operation during the Slovenian War of Independence, several deployments for disaster relief and border security, EU-Team Leader in Bosnia and Croatia, Chief Operations Officer in Syria to some 250 international activities in EU Countries, Canada, Ukraine, and the United States.
+His mission & operation experience reaches from a security operation during the Slovenian War of Independence, deployments for disaster relief and border security, EU Team Leader in Bosnia and Croatia, UN Chief Operations Officer in Syria to some 350 activities in EU Countries, Canada, Ukraine, and the United States.

-He is the member of several scientific boards in Austria, Czech Republic, Hungary, Romania, and Poland.
+He is scientific boards’ member in Austria, Croatia, Czech Republic, Hungary, Romania, and Poland.

 is a Senior Researcher at the European Studies Unit of the University of Liège (ULiège, Belgium) since 2006, working on defence (defence higher education) and security (non-proliferation of arms and weapons of mass destruction).